 The name Amilya means Work and is of Latin origin.
-Amilya is a name that's been primarily used for girls.
+Amilya is a name that's been used by parents who are considering baby names for girls.

 Amelia is a name with Latin origins.
 Amelia originally comes from the name Amalia, which was derived from the Germanic name Amala.
 The root element Amal means "work."